weiw3127/MedMNIST2D/README.md

-# 🧬 Histopathology Image Classification with Machine Learning
+# 🧬 Histopathology Image Classification with Deep Learning

 This project explores the classification of histopathological images from the **PathMNIST** dataset, focusing on evaluating preprocessing techniques and comparing the performance of **Gradient Boosting**, **Multilayer Perceptron (MLP)**, and **Convolutional Neural Networks (CNN)**.